 The Prairie Dog Creek watershed begins approximately 15 miles south of Sheridan and flows north

 to its confluence with the Tongue River near the Montana border.
-The watershed includes
+The watershed comprises

 approximately 236,000 acres.
 The major tributaries in this watershed are Meade, Jenks, Jim, SR,